 Treatment

-Those with mild symptoms usually recover without treatment.
-Antibiotic therapy should be considered in those who are immunocompromised, don’t have a functional spleen or the elderly (15).
+Individuals with mild symptoms typically get better on their own without the need for treatment.
+Antibiotic treatment may be necessary for those who are immunocompromised, lack a functioning spleen, or are elderly (15).

 Prevention

-Removal of attached ticks should never be done by bare hands.
-Fine tipped forceps can be used to gently grab the tick as close to the skin as possible and gradually pulling it out in a straight line.
-There are commercial kits for this but they tend to cost more.
+It is not recommended to remove attached ticks using bare hands.
+Instead, fine tipped forceps can be utilized to carefully grasp the tick as close to the skin as feasible and slowly pull it out in a straight motion.
+While there are commercial kits available for this purpose, they are generally more expensive.

-Applying petroleum jelly to the tick, or using a lighted match or cigarette, alcohol or fingernail polish DO NOT ease removal of the tick.
-In fact these “home remedies” increase the expression of tick saliva and other contents and increase the chance of disease transmission (16,17).
+Using petroleum jelly, a lighted match or cigarette, alcohol, or fingernail polish does not help in removing the tick.
+On the contrary, these "home remedies" can lead to an increased release of tick saliva and other contents, raising the risk of disease transmission (16,17).

-Washing clothing in hot water and drying on high heat after being in tick infested areas generally work to kill ticks.
-Despite this some ticks may still survive, it is recommended that clothing be placed on high heat in the dryer for at least an hour (18).
+To effectively eliminate ticks, it is advisable to wash clothes in hot water and then dry them on high heat after being in areas where ticks are present.
+While this method usually works, there is still a chance that some ticks may survive.
+Therefore, it is recommended to dry clothing on high heat in the dryer for a minimum of one hour (18).

 Useful Resources: